Hi! Thanks for reading. This post looks better in our award-winning app, Tips & Tricks for iPhone.

-If you’ve recently got a new device – or just want to ensure you’re making the most of your old one – it’s worth spending a few minutes to familiarize yourself with everything iOS 14 is capable of.
+It’s all too easy for some of the features to pass you by if you’re not looking for them, but there was plenty added with iOS 14.
+If you’ve recently got a new device – or just want to ensure you’re making the most of your old one – it’s worth spending a few minutes to familiarize yourself with everything your device is currently capable of.
+Then you’ll have to perfect foundation to try allthe new features coming later this year.

-But for now, we thought we’d draw your attention to some of our favorite additions to make sure you don’t miss anything.
-Below are seven big changes you should know about – click through for more details on anything you’ve not tried out yet.
+Below are seven big changes you should know about, covering our favorite additions – click through for more details on anything you’ve not tried out yet.
 Enjoy!

 Apple’s Messages app has added a bunch of features that will be familiar if you ever use WhatsApp or Facebook Messenger.
 Pinned chats, inline replies, mentions, and better group chat.